nimit95/BasicAndroidWidgets/README.md

 #### EditText

 A user interface element for entering and modifying text.
+It also inherits from the TextView class.

 ```xml
 <EditText